 Selling securityholders may enter into hedging transactions with broker-dealers or other financial institutions which may in turn engage in short sales of the notes or the underlying shares of BXP common stock and deliver these securities to close out short positions.
 In addition, the selling securityholders may sell the notes and the underlying shares of BXP common stock short and deliver the notes and underlying shares of BXP common stock to close out short positions or loan or pledge the notes or the underlying shares of BXP common stock to broker-dealers or other financial institutions that in turn may sell such securities.
-Selling securityholders may also enter into option or other transactions with broker- dealers or other financial institutions that require the delivery to the broker-dealers or other financial institutions in which a broker-dealer makes purchases as a principal for resale for its own account or through other types of transactions.
+Selling securityholders may also enter into option or other transactions with broker-dealers or other financial institutions that require the delivery to the broker-dealers or other financial institutions of the notes or the underlying shares of BXP common stock or enter into transactions in which a broker-dealer makes purchases as a principal for resale for its own account or through other types of transactions.